kabutor/subdivx-download/README.md

 - Unpack rared (rar5+ file format) subtitles beside zipped and old rar version files
 - Added option to manually choose wich subtitle to download 20210221
+- Change the way links are used to UTF-8 to avoid weird characters bug 20210302

 Install
 -------